thejakejensen/about-me/readme.md

 ## Support and contact details

-_If you just love the program or its so broken that you want to tell me off for it contact me at this super real phone number 360 555 5555._
+_If you just love the program or its so broken that you want to tell me off for it contact me at this super real phone number 360 555 5555. a link to my GH pages is _

 ## Technologies Used